A Stiff Neck Resulting In Pain And Restricted Motion Is Often The Cause Of A Specific Neck Muscle

 Treating this can be frustrating.
 Typically, there is pain and there may be some inflammation.
 There are degrees involved in a stiff neck.
 There may be a general soreness from sustained contraction or overstretching of the muscle or there may be additional muscles involved as indicated in the neck strain section.
 Additionally, there is no rule that only one muscle is involved.
 Often, there are other factors.
 There can be minor tears in the muscle and the connection between the muscle and bone (tendon) may be involved.
 If it is more severe, there can be involvement of the ligaments which form the connection between the bones.
 Joints can be affected which can all lead to a stiff neck syndrome.

 Basically, there are some things you can do to help regarding initial attempts for treatment.
 For the pain and inflammation, you can take an anti-inflammatory like Ibuprofen, if there are no problems regarding side effects.
-There are certain areas that tend to form problems within the muscles called trigger points and these are pictured as the “X” areas in the muscle picture, which can be a focus of pressure therapy.
-The neck release pictured above is a great tool to use to treat these areas which may require more pressure directed to smaller areas of the muscle.
-Light massage can help in relief of pain and to help bring circulation to the area.
+There are certain areas that tend to form problems within the muscles called trigger points which can be a focus of pressure therapy.
+Massage can help in relief of pain and to help bring circulation to the area.

 Many will recommend ice or cold therapy, treating it more like a traumatic type injury.
 Actually, ice may cause the muscle to further tenses and increase the stiffness.
 Some people can not tolerate cold on the neck, therefore, moist heat is recommended.
 It is important that it is moist heat and not a dry heat, which can cause more inflammation and blood stagnation.
 This can be achieved by standing under a shower, using a small towel and running hot water on it, wringing it out and placing on the neck.
 However, the most effective method is using a heating pad that is designed to provide moist heat and contoured to fit the neck and shoulders.
 They provide a more consistent level of moist heat and you can control the temperature of the heat and amount of treatment time.
 One of the biggest mistakes is it for using too long.